FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/fastq-file-format-validators.md

 FASTQ validators detect truncated reads, base calls and quality score mismatches, invalid encoding, etc. For paired-end reads, they also check if the forward reads match with the reverse reads.
 Most validators can process different FASTQ variants automatically and handle compressed FASTQ files.

-> Quality control is out of the scope of file format validation.

 [FASTQ-utils](https://github.com/nunofonseca/fastq_utils) is an open-source software to validate and process FASTQ files.
 It has been applied in the [European Nucleotide Archive(ENA)](https://www.ebi.ac.uk/ena), and several research initiatives.

 This recipe provides an example of validating FASTQ files with _FASTQ-utils_ on MacOS and Linux machines.

+>:bulb: Quality control is out of the scope of file format validation.

 ![](https://i.imgur.com/jOYK2ZM.jpg)

 ### Requirements

-> TODO: users are expected to know balabalaba
+The users are expected to be comfortable with Unix-based OS and basic Bash programming syntax and commands.

 |Software|Description|Version|
 |--|--|--|